OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

     - Distribution
     - Validation
     - All of the above --> Correct answer
-- Is it necessary to bundle third-party vendor SBOMs with our finalized source code acing package?
+- Is it necessary to bundle third-party vendor SBOMs with our finalized source code package?
     - Yes, all third-party vendor SBOMs should be bundled
     - Yes, but only SBOMs items that are used in the final delivered package and required to be declared should be bundled --> Correct answer
     - No need to bundle third-party SBOMs